digitalrebar/doc/deployment/install.rst

 How Do I Get The Code
 """""""""""""""""""""

 Like a tall Kamino cloner, you clone it from GitHub.
+So, first you need to `apt-get install git` or `yum install git`.

 By following the directory structure below, you are set for development or deployments.

 ::